negyio/negyio/docs/contribution/join_your_node_to_our_network.md

 sidebar_position: 1
 ---

-# Join your node to our network
+# Join your node to our network🌐

 The easiest and most important way to contribute to Negy is to join a node to Negy's network, helping to improve the stability and security of Negy's network.
 This section describes how to get your surplus resources to join the Negy network.